Singular-MOL/mol-foundation/README.md

 - ℐ — informational/functional integrity
 - C — topological connectivity

-> "Reality prefers the most economical way of being."

 ## 🧩 Periodic Table of Meta-Principles
 MOL is implemented through the ontological plane shift operator (Φ) and a system of 11 universal principles: